lbn187/DLGNN/README.md

+#  Distance-Enhanced Graph Neural Network for Link Prediction

+We propose a simple yet effective method for link predciton, where the GNN is incorported with a distance, and we can observer performance improvement.

-# Requirements
+## Requirements

-Python>=3.6
+- Python>=3.6

-PyTorch>=1.2
+- PyTorch>=1.2

-torch-geometric>=1.6.0
+- torch-geometric>=1.6.0

-ogb>=1.2.3
+- ogb>=1.2.3

-# Process Data
+## Step-1: Data Porcessing

     python process_data.py --name $DATASET --dir $EDGE_DIR

-In this step, the edges of the datasets are stored in the specified location to prepare for the next step of extracting information. $DATASET is the data we process, it can be "ogbl-ddi", "ogbl-collab" or "ogbl-ppa". $EDGE_DIR is the place we store the edges.
+In this step, the edges of the datasets are stored in `$EDGE_DIR` to prepare for the next step of extracting information.
+`$DATASET` is the data we process, it can be "ogbl-ddi", "ogbl-collab" or "ogbl-ppa".
+`$EDGE_DIR` is the place we store the edges.

-# Generate Feature
+## Step-2: Generate Feature

 Compile: